 |Advanced Engines and Turbines||15|

-A minimum of a UK second class honours degree (2.2), or equivalent, in an engineering, physical science or mathematics discipline.
+A bachelor degree with a 2:2 (hons) in an engineering, physical science or mathematics discipline.

 If you require any further information please contact our admissions team,